MarissaSalcido/IAE-Project4/README.md

    - Asks user to fill in information for ordering the products, including shipping and billing information
    - The items from the shopping cart are listed on the bottom of the page too
    - Also, the subtotal, tax, shipping, and total cost are displayed on the bottom too
-   - Note: There is no form validation, so the form must be correctly filled in before submitting.
-Otherwise, it will lead to a blank page after clicking the submit button.
+   - Note: There is no form validation on the client side, so the form must be correctly filled in before submitting.
+Otherwise, it will lead the Order Confirmation page displaying that there was an error in processing.
 6. Order Confirmation
    - Includes a summary of the customer's order details after submitting an order.
 6. The About Us Page